valgh/DataMiningHW/README.md

 Theoretical answers and exercises to the Data Mining course at Sapienza, a.y.
 2019/2020.

 # Homework 1
-Point 2 and 3 of the first exercise are actually wrong - you guess why.
+Points 2 and 3 of the first exercise are actually wrong - you guess why.
 The other exercises are correct, except some minor mistakes.

 # Homework 2